yasiryagi/helpdesk/roles/storage-providers/README.md

 # Instructions
 Note that the software will only run on Mac and Linux.
 If you are not comfortable using the command line, proceed with caution.
+If you try running this role with poor hardware and bandwidth, you must expect to be kicked out of the role.

 ## Mac & Linux